 More than seven-in-ten Canadians (72%) think the Government of Canada should introduce similar laws against foreign interference.

 “Canadians of all political stripes believe the country should enact tougher laws to shield against foreign interference,” says Mario Canseco, President of Research Co.
 “Sizeable majorities of Canadians who supported the Liberals (80%), the New Democrats (75%) and the Conservatives (73%) in the 2021 federal election are in agreement.”

-Methodology: Results are based on an online study conducted on December 10 to December 12, 2022, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error – which measures sample variability – is +/- 3.1 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from February 26 to February 28, 2023, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error – which measures sample variability – is +/- 3.1 percentage points, 19 times out of 20.